 This is an ancient and fragile landscape.
 At altitude, and with such cold temperatures, plants grow slowly – and recover more slowly – so please stay on the tracks to minimise your impact.

+See Walls of Jerusalem - multiday walk for details.
 Most walkers spend around 3-4 days here, wandering the wilds of the Walls, feeling joyous amongst such magnificence.